pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 published: true
 ---

-// TODO: link

 # hncli Rust Architecture Overview

-This article at technical people, but I will do my best to make it so that you don't need to know Rust to follow along.
-Some precisions will be for those with Rust knowledge, but I will try to keep it high-level so I hope you won't get hung up on the trade-offs I had to make along the way since I won't get into most of them in this article at least.
+This article is aimed at technical people, but I will do my best to make it so that you don't need to know Rust to follow along.
+Some precisions will be for those with Rust knowledge, but I will try to keep it high-level so I hope you won't get hung up on the trade-offs I had to make along the way since I won't get into most of them, at least in this article.

-As you can see, this is quite a long post that will probably be slit some time in the future.
+As you can see, this is quite a long post that will probably be split some time in the future.
 Don't hesitate to skip to the most juicy parts for you if I'm too boring!

 You can follow along on the actual source code if you wish so, and I will try my best to keep this article updated but the architecture described here will probably not change much.

 ## Goal

+// TODO: link to concept page

 The required features listed in the project description were pretty clear right from the start of my project.
 I am aware that other Hacker News Terminal UIs already do exist, even [an impressive one](https://github.com/aome510/hackernews-TUI) in Rust.
 I did not look at the code of any of these projects.